 The Sprint Outcome Report is, by far, the most valuable deliverable of the Design Sprint.
 It contains all the information you need to make design decisions going forward.

 Since you've already recorded the test sessions, it's nice to hand them over.

 You also hand over the interactive prototype.
 This is so your client can show it to other stakeholders and get feedback.

 Is there a perfect time to schedule a Design Sprint?
 Absolutely!

-The design sprint is a great opportunity to clarify your vision for the next product iteration.
-This could be done in anticipation of a big release, or if you're feeling like it's time for some innovation in order to stay competitive as other companies are catching up with features and design aesthetics that have traditionally eluded them.
+The design sprint is an excellent opportunity to clarify your vision for the following product iteration.
+This could be done in anticipation of a big release or if you're feeling like it's time for some innovation in order to stay competitive, as other companies are catching up with features and design aesthetics that have traditionally eluded them.

-So if you're considering running a Design Sprint, make sure to Schedule A Call with the BTNG Facilitation Team to discover how we can be of assistance!
+So if you're considering running a Design Sprint, schedule a call with the BTNG Facilitation Team to discover how we can be of assistance!
 Or check out our FREE Community to learn more about Design Sprints and more!